Icyy/abhayMedical/README.md

 A modern pharmacy management dashboard built with React, TypeScript, and Zustand.
 Built to replace outdated pharmacy software with a clean, fast, and intuitive interface.

-> Built for Abhay Medical, Mumbai — a real family pharmacy.
+> Built for Abhay Medical, Ahmednagar — a real family pharmacy.

 ---